aras-p/UnityGaussianSplatting/readme.md

 ## Usage

+:warning: Note: this is all _**a toy**_, it is not robust, it does not handle errors gracefully, it does not interact or composite well with the "rest of rendering", it is not fast, etc. etc. Also, do not file bugs or issues just yet; I will most likely just ignore them and do whatever I please.
+I told you so! :warning:

 - Within Unity (2022.3), there's a `Scene.unity` that has a `GaussianSplatRenderer` script attached to it.
   - The project defaults to DX12 on Windows, since then it can use a faster GPU sorting routine.
 DX11 should also work, at expense of performance.
   - Metal and Vulkan also use the faster sorting approach.